Fort Basinger was a U.S. Army military post and a town in Highlands County, Florida. Both are gone today, except for a single historic homestead.

-The fort was officially abandoned in 1850 but was utilized again during the Third Seminole War which lasted from 1855 to 1858.
+The fort was officially abandoned in 1850 but was utilized again during the Third Seminole War, which lasted from 1855 to 1858.
 Afterward, the surrounding area remained largely settled until after the Civil War.

 In 1875, Captain John Mizell Pearce, who had served in the Third Seminole War and as a captain in the Civil War, was deeded 157 acres of land on the southwest side of the river, which included the old fort.
 The Pearce family became one of the first to settle in what would become Highlands County.
 Pearce built a pine log home for his family, ran a cattle business, and started a steamboat ferry across the Kissimmee River to Basinger.
-In addition to running his cattle and ferry business, Pearce served as Deputy Sheriff and for some time, he was the only law enforcement in the lower Kissimmee River Valley.
+In addition to running his cattle and ferry business, Pearce served as Deputy Sheriff, and for some time, he was the only law enforcement in the lower Kissimmee River Valley.

-In the meantime, the town of Basinger began to grow and by 1878, enough people had moved to the town to support a general store.
+In the meantime, the town of Basinger began to grow, and by 1878, enough people had moved to the town to support a general store.
 By 1880, there was a school.
-The town quickly became prosperous as it’s location along the river allowed it to become a hub of activity, where crops were shipped out and goods were brought in on steamers.
+The town quickly became prosperous as its location along the river allowed it to become a hub of activity, where crops were shipped out and goods were brought in on steamers.
 Steamboats also took passengers north to Kissimmee, which connected the town to the railroad system.
 The first post office was founded in 1893 under the name “Bassenger.”

-In the meantime, Basinger began to lose population in 1915 when the Florida East Coast Railroad bypassed Basinger in favor of Okeechobee some 20 miles to the southwest.
+In the meantime, Basinger began to lose population in 1915 when the Florida East Coast Railroad bypassed Basinger in favor of Okeechobee, some 20 miles to the southwest.
 The Bassenger post office closed in 1918.
 A final blow came to Basinger when the steamships stopped running in the 1920s due to improved roadway networks.

 However, at about the same time, hopes for both towns were rekindled during the Great Florida Land Boom of the early 1920s.
 Huge land deals were struck on both sides of the river that investors believed would net huge profits.
 Various newspapers hailed that the “new” town would “become a city with 5,000 to 8,000 population… within five years or less.”
-A new post office was granted in 1925 on the fort-side of the river and was called “Fort Basinger.”
+A new post office was granted in 1925 on the fort side of the river and was called “Fort Basinger.”
 At this point, the community had five stores, three blacksmith shops, two churches, a saddle shop, and the Fort Basinger three-room school with 150 students and three teachers.